 Technical knowledge of the components, PCB assemblies and the parameters of the wave solder machine itself is important to achieving a successful wave soldering process.
 The units’ major sections (fluxer, conveyor, pre-heat and solder wave) must all work flawlessly together to achieve a reliable zero-defect soldering operation.

-Scheduled maintenance on the machine is critical to ensuring production quotas are met.
-All rails, wave solder fingers, and pallets should be cleaned on a regular schedule.
+Scheduled preventative maintenance on your wave soldering machine is critical to ensuring production quotas are met.
+Regular scheduled maintenance should be considered on all parts of the wave soldering system such as:

-Conveyor Chains – Conveyor chains also need scheduled cleaning.
+- Conveyor Chains – Conveyor chains also need scheduled cleaning.
 Chains should be cleaned, rinsed, oiled and prebaked on a schedule specified by the equipment manufacturer.
-A poorly maintained wave solder machine will lead to increased personnel demand by forcing manual quality corrections to the solder joints, components and PCB.
+A poorly maintained wave solder machine will lead to increased personnel demand by forcing manual quality corrections to the solder joints, components and PCB assemblies.

-Cleaning solutions in the CYBERSOLV and KYZEN E family can ensure that all surfaces are easily and effectively cleaned.
-These high power cleaners will reduce the equipment down time and ensure they are quickly and efficiently returned back in service to meet your production goals.
+To ensure that all surfaces are easily and effectively cleaned, we recommend using high-power cleaning solutions such as the KYZEN E and CYBERSOLV product lines.
+These products will reduce the equipment downtime and ensure your wave soldering machines are quickly and efficiently returned back in service to meet your production goals: